-The Group continues to concentrate on its core objective of planting its designated oil palm plantation expeditiously while exploring the possibility of increasing its plantation land bank.
-Meanwhile, the Group also embarked into rubber (Timber Latex) plantation in different phases on a new forest plantation area in the State of Johor under a sub-development agreement for a period of 30 years and an option to extend for a further period of 30 years.
-The rubber plantation development which is expected to be a challenging task will generate a higher return per hectare to the Group in the long term as compared to Acacia plantation.
+The Group intend to complete its core objective of planting its designated oil palm plantation expeditiously and looking into the possibility of increasing its plantation land bank to complement its existing operations.
+Meanwhile, the Group has also embarked into rubber (Timber Latex) plantation under a sub-development agreement for a period of 30 years with an option to extend further for a period of 30 years in different phases on a forest plantation area in the State of Johor.
+The rubber plantation development, despite its high working capital and labour intensive requirements, is expected to generate a higher return per hectare to the Group in the long term as compared to Acacia plantation.